 For web development projects, it can be difficult for businesses to know where to start.
-Web application design patterns are a great starting point for teams with all levels of experience.
-Read through four types of web application design patterns and their best practices.
+Web application design patterns are a great starting point for teams with all experience levels.
+Read through four types of web application design patterns and their best practices for web pages.

-Web application design patterns are useful to create certain conventions and templates for projects.
-Since there are many different programming languages such as C# out there, a web application design pattern can help set expectations for code and more aspects of the project.
+Web application design patterns are useful for creating certain conventions and templates for projects.
+Since many different programming languages such as C# exist, a web application design pattern can help set expectations for code on the server-side and frontend while adding more aspects to the project.

 This article will cover four types of web application design patterns and their best uses.

 The Singleton Design Pattern

 The singleton design pattern only allows a class or object to have a single instance.

 A singleton design pattern's goal is to regulate an application's global state.
 It also prevents multiple components and logs from being active at the same time, which can lead to weird bugs.

 An example of this web application design pattern is a logger, which is a string of entries or messages within a system.